 In addition to construction disruption due to our neighboring Chamonix project, we are currently undergoing a modest refurbishment of a portion of Bronco Billy's, which began in May 2022.
-Accordingly, Bronco Billy's contribution to earnings was impacted by the casino refurbishment (which was completed in December 2022), and will likely continue to be impacted until restaurant work at Bronco Billy's is completed in the third quarter of 2023 and Chamonix's expected opening in December 2023.
-When Chamonix opens, Bronco Billy's will share the on-site parking garage, valet and surface parking capacity of the new casino, and also benefit from Chamonix's adjoining 300-guestroom hotel
+While Bronco Billy's casino refurbishment was completed in December 2022, the restaurant refurbishment will continue to impact the property until its anticipated completion in December 2023.
+When Chamonix opens, Bronco Billy's will share the on-site parking garage, valet and surface parking capacity of the new casino, and also benefit from Chamonix's adjoining 300-guestroom hotel.